 I know that the judgements that I could jump to about my situation could limit what I see in my current situation, and consequently, what I could glean from my current situation.

 1.)
 Seeing today as redeemed.
 This has to do with seeing today, (that is, the work, the people, the opportunities of the day) through God’s eyes, rather than seeing the day through the lenses of my own limited thinking.
 What might my thinking be limited by?
 Perhaps past hurts, maybe the things I say about myself or my situation that are not rooted in God.
 I have heard it said that people who are still struggling with past hurts don’t experience the present, instead, they experience the past over and over again, like, no matter what the current situation is, they always feel and say the same things.
 No way.
 I want to apply the redemption that Jesus has purchased to the vision I have of my day.
-Maybe this is an odd scripture to apply here but the statement, “What God has cleansed, no longer consider unholy.” (from Acts 10:15) Do not speak limitation where God wants to speak life because he redeemed that life with His own blood.
+Maybe this is an odd scripture to apply here but, “What God has cleansed, no longer consider unholy.” (from Acts 10:15) Do not speak limitation where God wants to speak life because He has redeemed that life with His own blood.
 Today is a redeemed day, a clean day, a new day, so I ask God that I might see all the details of my day in alignment with that truth.